rmcb-ghub/rmcb-ghub.github.io/_projects/Restaurant Projects/index.md

 ---
 layout: post
 title: Commercial Kitchen Projects
-description:  These are some of the restaurant, fast dining, and eatery projects I have worked on using AutoCAD, Excel, and if required, Dialux.
+description:  These are some of the restaurant, fast dining, and eatery projects I have worked on using AutoCAD, Excel, and if required, Dialux to provide electrical design and calculations.
 skills:
 - AutoCAD
 - Excel